Rudolf Jung

 Rudolf Jung (16 April 1882 – 11 December 1945) was a Nazi theoretician and the head of the German Bohemian Nazi movement from 1926 to 1933 before he immigrated to Germany.
 He joined the Nazi Party, was made an Honorary Gauleiter and became an SS-Gruppenführer.
-After the end of the Second World War, he was arrested and imprisoned by the Czechoslovak government but committed suicide before he could be brought to trial.
+After the end of World War II, he was arrested and imprisoned by the Czechoslovak government but committed suicide before he could be brought to trial.

 Biography

 Early life and education

 Jung was born the son of a railway official in Plasy, Bohemia when it was part of Austria-Hungary, and attended the German-language Volksschule and Oberrealschule between 1888 and 1900 in Iglau (today, Jihlava).
 He studied mechanical engineering at the Technische Hochschule in Vienna, graduating with a degree in engineering in 1905.
 While a student, he joined the Burschenschaft Markomannia, a student association, and he was the student body chairman in 1903–1904.
 He passed his state engineering examination in July 1905.
 Beginning in October of that year, he performed military service as a one-year volunteer with the Austro-Hungarian Navy in the rank of Seekadett, and was assigned to the protected cruiser SMS Kaiserin Elisabeth.
 Returning to civilian life, Jung entered government service in October 1906 with the Imperial Royal Austrian State Railways as a mechanical engineer, later becoming an inspector and workshop manager in Vienna and Reichenberg (today, Liberec).
 In 1907, he joined the völkisch Reich League of German Railway Workers and became a member of the leadership from 15 June 1908.